-- Housing types affordable to households below this median annual income tend to be limited to apartments, manufactured homes, multiplexes (duplexes, triplexes, and quad homes) and townhomes.
-Much of this housing is rented, particularly when priced for lower income households earning below 80% AMI and most of the housing below 50% AMI (extremely low and very low income) tends to be government subsidized. - Around 50% of all the City of Spokane households in 2018 need housing priced below the median income (100% AMI), yet this housing is inadequate since only 31% of the current housing stock includes multiplexes, townhomes, apartments, and manufactured homes. - Housing above the median income is predominantly newer construction and owner-occupied.
+- Housing types affordable to households below this median annual income tend to be limited to apartments, manufactured homes, duplexes, tri-plexes, quad-plexes, and townhomes.
+Much of this housing is rented, particularly when priced for lower income households earning below 80% AMI and most of the housing below 50% AMI (extremely low and very low income) tends to be government subsidized. - Housing serving those earning below the median income (100%) is too limited since only 31% of the current housing stock includes duplexes, trip-plexes, quad-plexes, townhomes, apartments, and manufactured homes.
+Around 50% of all existing City of Spokane households in 2018 need housing priced below the median income (100% AMI) and future housing demand is expected to increase for moderate-to middle-income households (80-120% AMI). - Housing above the median income is predominantly newer construction and owner-occupied.
 This housing typically includes single-family detached homes, higher-priced single-family attached homes, and condominiums.
 Households earning above the median income tend to have more housing options available to them especially when considering that most of Spokane City's current housing stock is single-family detached (around 69%).
 Most people living in single-family detached housing own their home (79%) rather than rent it in Spokane City (ACS 1-Year, 2018).